2016 Cronulla-Sutherland Sharks season

 The 2016 Cronulla-Sutherland Sharks season is the 50th in the club's history.
 Coached by Shane Flanagan and captained by Paul Gallen, they competed in the NRL's 2016 Telstra Premiership, finishing the regular season 3rd (out of 16) to make the finals.

 In the first week on the finals, they took on the Canberra Raiders, who at that stage were on a 10-game winning streak, at GIO Stadium.
 A day before the game, Sharks captain, Paul Gallen did not take the trip and was ruled out with a back injury.
 7 minutes into the game, stand-in captain Wade Graham was taken off the field and would not return due to a concussion.
 Despite playing with one less player (16) for more than 70 minutes, the Sharks managed to earn a week off and advance to the preliminary finals with a 16-14 win, one of the Sharks' more memorable wins in their history.

 In the preliminary final, they took on the North Queensland Cowboys, who managed to narrowing beat the Brisbane Broncos in a 90-minute thriller the week before, at Allianz Stadium.
-Paul Gallen and Wade Graham returned from their respective injuries to line up in a near fully strengthed Cronulla side.
+Paul Gallen and Wade Graham returned from their respective injuries to line up in a near fully strengthened Cronulla side.
 With James Maloney and Chad Townsend leading the way, the Sharks defeated the Cowboys 32-20 to progress into the 2016 NRL Grand Final, their first grand final appearance since the 1997 Super League Season.
 It was only the fourth time they had appeared in a grand final in their history.

 Playing in front of 83,625 fans, the Cronulla Sharks broke their 49 year drought without a premiership, with a 14-12 win over the minor premiers, the Melbourne Storm.
 It sent Michael Ennis out a winner in his final game in the NRL.
 The Clive Churchill Medal Winner was Luke Lewis.